 EUMETSAT uses HRIT to encode Level 1.5 SEVIRI image data.
 These data have been corrected to remove all unwanted radiometric and geometric effects, geolocated using a standardised projection, calibrated, and radiance-linearized.
 Ancillary information is provided in the data’s header and trailer.

-Further information on the use of NetCDF at EUMETSAT can be found on the NetCDF format for Data Centre products web page.
+Further information on the use of netCDF at EUMETSAT can be found on the netCDF format for data centre products page.

 Hierarchical Data Format (HDF) is a format designed for use with large amounts of hierarchically organised data.
 It is commonly used by producers of large amounts of environmental data, especially when this data is gridded.

 The Binary Universal Form for the Representation of meteorological data (BUFR) is the World Meteorological Organization’s (WMO) standard binary code for observational data.
 It is designed for efficient exchange and storage.

 The BUFR format is governed by WMO and defined in the WMO Manual on Codes (WMO Publication Number 306, Volume 1, Part B, 1995 Edition, plus Supplements).
 The Manual on Codes defines the basic structure of the BUFR format.
 Data encoded in BUFR can be decoded through the use of tables which map binary encodings to their meanings.
 The Manual on Codes and tables defined by WMO can be found on the WMO website.